PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 04:18:42
+Last updated: 2024-04-07 04:20:35
-Random Quote: Airport bar!
-Flight attendants, they'll get your tray table in it's full upright position.
-Say what? - Barney Stinson
+Random Quote: Robin, I'm his best friend, that's a commitment.
+Girlfriend, that's like a bad flu.
+Out of your system after a couple of weeks in bed. - Barney Stinson